 Detecting that Blockage

 You may be experiencing a blockage if you start to notice gurgles, slow water draining or bad smells coming from drains in your garden or house.
-If this is the case, you may require a visit from a wet waste specialist who provides drainage services, such as blocked drain jetting and clearances.
+If this is the case, you may require a visit from a wet waste specialist who provides drainage services, such as clogged drain jetting and clearances.

 If you require emergency drain unblocking, a drain survey or any other kind of drainage services, get in contact with GD Environmental, an expert in the safe removal, collection and recycling of all kinds of waste in Wales and the West.